Is PayPal Good for Small Businesses? Pros & Cons

 There are many alternatives to PayPal, but did you know that PayPal offers some of the cheapest payment processing fees for small businesses?

-However, not all small businesses are the same, so consider other payment processors if you find PayPal’s disadvantages are a huge deal breaker for you.
+However, not all small businesses are the same, so consider other payment processors if you find some of the disadvantages of PayPal a huge dealbreaker for you.
 Other providers also support most of PayPal’s payment services features:

 - Square: Best PayPal alternative for mobile payments